Homeless Health Project Funding

 Project Lead: Lisa Gavin Job title: Lead, Homeless Health Location: Surrey

 The aim of the project is to use an underused community resource (the Playbus) to deliver key health promotion messages to the local Gypsy, Roma and Traveller communities, in face-to-face contacts, using culturally appropriate tools and styles of delivery.
-They also aim to use basic screening to enable the community identify their own risks of targeted conditions, including diabetes, heart disease and strokes and mental health, including male suicide and to support them with signposting and engagement, where risks are identified.
+They also aim to use basic screening to enable the community to identify their own risks of targeted conditions, including diabetes, heart disease and strokes and mental health, including male suicide and to support them with signposting and engagement, where risks are identified.
 The health benefits include offering early intervention for previously undiagnosed diabetes and persons at risk of heart disease and strokes by offering culturally accessible and acceptable health promotion, frontline screening and referrals to GP and other services.

 Health Champions for the Homeless